 Just because solar panels are made in a uniform rectangle shape, doesn’t mean there’s a uniform formula for designing a solar array.
 In fact, it should be a red flag if a solar company offers you a price point without asking some specific questions first.
 Because every home is different, every state has different weather patterns, and every family has a unique set of specific needs.
-Installing a solar energy system to reliably meet your needs all throughout the year calls for a completely custom design.
+Installing solar panels to reliably meet your needs all throughout the year calls for a completely custom design.

-If we’re talking about estimating the cost of solar systems, the one simplistic statement we can honestly make is that solar cost is a function of system size.
+If we’re talking about estimating the cost of home solar systems, the one simplistic statement we can honestly make is that solar cost is a function of system size.
 Period.

 And size depends on a lot of factors:

 - Risk of shade during the day

 - Rooftop layout